 Radionuclide bone scan.
-A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into the person's bloodstream to be detected by a scanner.
+This imaging test uses a very small amount of radioactive material.
+It is injected into the person's bloodstream to be detected by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.